All Episodes

 For more arguments, it's that bill that has the 16,000 new cops at the IRS.

-It's that bill that has all the investment income being raised on social the Medicare tax being raised and applied to stock profits, investment portfolio profits.
+It's that bill that has all the investment income being raised on the Medicare tax being raised and applied to stock profits, investment portfolio profits.

 It's in the Senate bill at something like 2.2%.

-This House Reconciliation Bill raises it to 3.9%.
+This House reconciliation bill raises it to 3.9%.

-Essentially, the House Reconciliation Bill raises capital gains and Medicare taxes on capital gains to an effective 25%.
+Essentially, the House Reconciliation Bill raises capital gains and Medicare taxes on capital gains to an effective 25% because capital gains goes 15 to 20 and all these other things get it close to 25%.

 These two health care bills pull it all the way up to close to 25.